Back to Projects

 This is Australia’s first truly cooperative BESS utilisation and optimisation scheme, partnering a transmission network provider with a generation and retail business.

 To support connection of the battery Powerlink completed delivery of a 326 tonne transformer in November 2023.
 The transformer travelled just over 60 kilometres from the Port of Brisbane to the Greenbank Substation.
 The transformer was transported by two prime movers in the early hours of the morning.
-We would like to thank local residents, motorists and the wider community while these works were undertaken.

 For further project updates or to learn more about the Greenbank BESS project we encourage you to subscribe to CS Energy’s mailing list or visit the CS Energy Greenbank Battery webpage.